The Beatles' music: quotes and info

 PAUL circa-1994: “We used to listen to alot of country and western songs and they were all about sadness and ‘I lost my truck’ so it was quite acceptable to sing ‘I’m a loser.’
 You really didn’t think about it at the time, it’s only later you’d think, God!
 That was pretty brave of John.
 ‘I’m a Loser’ was very much John’s song and there may have been a dabble or two from me.”

-Info about “I’m a Loser”
+About “I’m a Loser”

 Written by John Lennon, and credited to Lennon–McCartney, it was considered for release as a single until Lennon wrote “I Feel Fine“.
 According to music critic Richie Unterberger, while the lyrics tell a story of romantic rejection, “I’m a Loser” is one of the first Beatles compositions that “goes beyond young love,” including “the hypocrisy of keeping up a happy face when your world’s falling down”.